ChadTheTechNerd/TubeArchive-Helper/README.md

       ffmpeg -version
 ## Recommendations
 I recommend setting TubeArchivist to Delete "watched" files... this script sets the watched status, so after TA processes the deletion, you'll only have one copy of the video files.
-I also recommend importing as a library in Jellyfin.
+I also recommend importing as a shows library in Jellyfin.

 ## Contributing
 Contributions are welcome!
 Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines before submitting a pull request.